Logitech MX Master 3 910-005693 Wireless Laser Mouse, Space Gray

 A laser is a device that emits light through a process of optical amplification based on the stimulated emission of electromagnetic radiation.
 The word laser is an anacronym that originated as an acronym for light amplification by stimulated emission of radiation.
 The first laser was built in 1960 by Theodore Maiman at Hughes Research Laboratories, based on theoretical work by Charles H. Townes and Arthur Leonard Schawlow.

-Logitech International S.A. ( LOJ-i-tek; stylized in all lowercase) is a Swiss multinational manufacturer of computer peripherals and software.
-Headquartered in Lausanne, Switzerland, the company has offices throughout Europe, Asia, Oceania, and the Americas, and is one of the world's leading manufacturers of input and interface devices for personal computers (PCs) and other digital products.
-It is a component of the flagship Swiss Market Index.
+Logitech International S.A. ( LOJ-i-tek) is a Swiss multinational manufacturer of computer peripherals and software.
+Headquartered in Lausanne, Switzerland, and San Jose, California, the company has offices throughout Europe, Asia, Oceania, and the Americas, and is one of the world's leading manufacturers of input and interface devices for personal computers (PCs) and other digital products.
+It is a component of the flagship Swiss Market Index, and listed on the Nasdaq.

 The company develops and markets personal peripherals for PC navigation, video communication and collaboration, music and smart homes.
 This includes products like keyboards, mice, tablet accessories, headphones and headsets, webcams, Bluetooth speakers, universal remotes and more.
-Its name is derived from logiciel, the French word for software and 'tech'.
+Its name is derived from logiciel (the French word for software) and 'tech'.

 A mouse (pl.: mice) is a small rodent.
 Characteristically, mice are known to have a pointed snout, small rounded ears, a body-length scaly tail, and a high breeding rate.
 The best known mouse species is the common house mouse (Mus musculus).
 Mice are also popular as pets.
 In some places, certain kinds of field mice are locally common.
 They are known to invade homes for food and shelter.